-The Appliance Logs page allows searching by a string token by typing in the token in the search bar or double-clicking a string in the logs details.
+The Appliance Logs > Default Queries page supports filtering using a string token.
+Type the token in the search bar or double-clicking a string in the logs details.
 The view is then filtered to display all messages with the token that is being searched for.
 Users can enter multiple tokens separated by space.

-This customized query can then be saved using the Save Query feature.
+This customized query can then be saved using Save As.